mraath/marty-mix/content/How to use Quartz.md

 ---
-title: "Marty Test 1"
+title: How to use Quartz
 draft: false
 tags:
-  -
 ---

-## How to use Quartz
+## Quartz Cheatsheet

 ### To build it locally and test: